* Available for weekly rentals only. Only $1,995 per week *

 Powerful 20-ft bowrider is perfect for water sports or just relaxing.
 Seats 6 people behind the windshield plus 2 people in the bow.

 Wake tower includes kneeboard.
 Great for tubing.
-All the power you need and includes 3 tubes to choose from.
-This is a fast boat that has no trouble pulling tubes, wakeboards, kneeboards or just going fast.
-Note: max capacity for water sports is 6-7 people.
+All the power you need and includes tube(s).
+This is a quick boat that has no trouble pulling tubes, wakeboards, kneeboards or just going fast.
+Note: max capacity for water sports is 4-6 people.

-Launch from a very nice, private marina with nice, clean restrooms with showers, picnic tables and grills.
+Launch from a very nice, private marina with nice, clean restrooms with showers.

 Step right off a large floating dock right on to the boat.
 You will get a quick tutorial and off you go.
 An iPad-based GPS will be included to guide you around.
 Six speaker stereo with iPhone/Android input, or stream music from the iPad equipped with cellular data and internet access.
 Small dry box to keep your stuff safe.
 Plenty of cup holders to go around (more important than you think)

 We suggest water sports like tubing and kneeboarding in a cove close to the marina, anchoring in a cove and relaxing in the waves on floatables tied to the boat, grill something up on the boat, or just jet around where the South River meets the bay.
 Rod holders are available upon request if you want to do some fishing.